Simpsoncalifragilisticexpiala(Annoyed Grunt)cious

-"Simpsoncalifragilisticexpiala(Annoyed Grunt)cious", also known as "SimpsoncalifragilisticexpialaD'oh!cious" is the thirteenth episode of the eighth season of the American animated television series The Simpsons, that originally aired on the Fox network in the United States on February 7, 1997.
+"Simpsoncalifragilisticexpiala(Annoyed Grunt)cious", also known as "SimpsoncalifragilisticexpialaD'ohcious", is the thirteenth episode of the eighth season of the American animated television series The Simpsons, that originally aired on the Fox network in the United States on February 7, 1997.
 When Marge becomes stressed, the Simpsons hire a nanny, a Mary Poppins parody named Shary Bobbins (voiced by Maggie Roswell).
 The episode was directed by Chuck Sheetz and written and executive produced by Al Jean and Mike Reiss.
 It was the last episode for which Reiss received a writing credit.
 In 2014, Jean selected it as one of five essential episodes in the show's history.

 Plot

 When Marge finds that she is losing her hair at an alarming rate, she visits Dr. Hibbert, who informs her that stress is the cause.
 The Simpson family decide to hire a nanny to perform housework and childcare while Marge recovers.
-They are unable to find anyone suitable until a woman glides from the sky with a magical-parrot headed umbrella, introducing herself as Shary Bobbins.
+They are unable to find anyone suitable, after Homer chases away two applicants, accusing one of them of being similar to Mrs. Doubtfire.
+A woman then glides from the sky with a magical-parrot headed umbrella, introducing herself as Shary Bobbins.
 She is deemed perfect and is hired.
 Shary proves helpful for the Simpson family, and Marge's hair grows back once her stress subsides.
 As the reformed family sits down to a perfect dinner, Shary declares her work done and prepares to leave, only for the family to instantly revert to their original state of dysfunction the moment she steps out of the house.
 Resignedly, she decides to stay, and is ultimately forced to when Grampa accidentally takes her umbrella.

 The family begins to treat Shary poorly, and they lose interest in her zest for life and zealous reform.
 Declaring that the Simpsons will be the death of her, Shary spirals into depression.
 She becomes an alcoholic and channels her misery into her singing.
 Realizing the effect the Simpsons have had on Shary, Marge admits that nothing can change them, and the family expresses their contentment with their lives through a song.
 Shary accepts that she can do nothing to change the Simpsons' lives and bids farewell to the family as she glides away into the sky using her umbrella; unbeknownst to the Simpsons, she is soon killed after she is sucked into the engine of a passing airplane.